Heartland Harmony

 Dollar value of the course: $480

-When the work exchange rate is applied, this equals out to around 30 hours of work trade, or around 5 full work days on the farm
+When the work exchange rate is applied, this equals out to around 30 hours of work trade, or 5ish work days on the farm.

-This work exchange program has been informed by my own experience as a work exchanger at various places and phases, which allowed me to have valuable experiences I may not otherwise have had.
+This work exchange program has been informed by my own experience as a work exchanger at various places and phases of life, which allowed me to have valuable experiences I may not otherwise have had.
 It is designed with great care and is intended to give more folks an opportunity to access this education, while ensuring the offering is still properly valued.

 A Plant for the Times